 Top 10 Foods Highest in Choline

-Choline is an essential nutrient necessary for a wide range of functions from cellular maintenance to creating neurotransmitters.
-(1)
+Choline is an essential nutrient necessary for a wide range of functions including cellular maintenance, liver function, creating neurotransmitters, and regulating homocysteine metabolism.
+(1,2)

-While more research needs to be conducted, preliminary studies suggest that the health benefits of adequate choline intake include a reduced risk of dementia, cardiovascular disease, and cancer.
-(2)
+While more research needs to be conducted, preliminary studies suggest that the health benefits of adequate choline intake include a reduced risk of dementia and cancer.
+(1,5,6)

 Below is a list of common foods high in choline.
 For more see the extended list of choline rich foods, and the complete ranking of 200 foods high in choline.